 Another benefit for us as parents (and the kids) is when partaking in outdoor activities like hiking or a long bike ride.
-There is A LOT less complaining from our kids about being hot, tired, hungry, etc when there are friends along.
+There is A LOT less complaining from our kids about being hot, tired, hungry, etc when there are friends along to join you in your journey.
 I think it’s kind of like that peer pressure you experience when doing a group exercise class at the gym.
 No one wants to be “that guy” who walks out halfway through the class.

 Having RV Friends for YOU!

 I find that it’s easier for me to stay active if I have a workout buddy.
 Having a friend to walk laps around the campground can make the time pass quickly.
-PLUS, it’s always fun to built new friendships.
-Another benefit for parents is the opportunity to baby sit swap.
+PLUS, it’s always fun to build new friendships.
+Another benefit for parents is the opportunity to babysit swap.

 Safety in Numbers – RV Friends on the Road

 Driving long stretches when in a group will provide some peace of mind that if something happens, you have others there to help.
 Especially when you are relatively new to RV Life.
-It’s nice to have someone along that “knows the ropes” when it comes to how to hook up at a campground, backing into your campsite, etc.
+It’s nice to have someone along who “knows the ropes” when it comes to how to hook up at a campground, back into your campsite, etc.